jadunn1/fcclipper/README.md

   --help     Show this message and exit.
 ```
 ### Installation
-Python 3.7+ is required to run.
+Python 3.8+ is required to run.
 If running windows OS use the [Official Python Download](https://www.python.org/downloads/) site to install python.

 The fcclipper code can be downloaded via:
 ```shell
 git clone https://github.com/jadunn1/fcclipper.git
 ```

-A virtual environment is not required but can be set up following the  [python venv site](https://docs.python.org/3/library/venv.html)  documentation.
+A virtual environment is not required, but can be set up following the [python venv site](https://docs.python.org/3/library/venv.html)  documentation.

 Install fcclipper via: